CtrlK

 Completeness

 The 'when' is explicitly and thoroughly covered with multiple trigger phrases.
 However, the 'what does this do' is essentially missing — there is no description of specific capabilities, actions, or outputs the skill provides.
-The description is almost entirely a 'Use when...' clause with no substantive 'what' component.
+The description is almost entirely a 'Use when...' clause with no substantive 'what' section.

 2 / 3